-Applicants may need to go through a screening process when specified in the written agreement between Aequor and its clients, to demonstrate that they are free from communicable disease and are free from any health impairment that is of potential risk to the patient, caregiver, other employees, or that may interfere with the performance of duties.
+Applicants may need to go through a screening process when specified in the written agreement between Aequor and its clients, to demonstrate that they are free from communicable disease and are free from any health impairment that is of potential risk to the patient, caregiver, other Employees, or that may interfere with the performance of duties.
 All applicants may need to provide:

-- Clearance for Work: are only required when specified in the written agreement between Aequor and its clients.
-If required, the applicant will submit a written clearance for work conducted within the last twelve months prior to hire date.
-The Clearance for Work shall include whatever specifications are in the written agreement between Aequor and its clients, which may or may not include a medical history, physical examination, laboratory work as indicated, and a written report to indicate that the employee is physically and medically qualified to perform the duties to be assigned.
-In addition, annual physicals are required thereafter - Tuberculosis Test: are only required when specified in the written agreement between Aequor and its clients.
-TB tests if required may need to be conducted within the last twelve months prior to hire date.
+- Clearance for Work: The applicant will submit a written clearance for work conducted within the last twelve months prior to hire date.
+The Clearance for Work shall include a medical history, physical examination, laboratory work as indicated, and a written report to indicate that the Employee is physically and medically qualified to perform the duties to be assigned.
+In addition, annual physicals are required thereafter. - Tuberculosis Test: is required within the last twelve months prior to hire date.
 The TB test may show a negative result.
 Applicants who test positive as a tuberculin reactor are required to submit documentation of a negative chest x-ray showing no abnormalities and/or provide proof of prophylactic antibiotic therapy.
-One clear chest x-ray is required for individuals following a positive skin test or documented history of positive skin test, repeat chest X rays thereafter are not required for those who present positive skin results, repeat chest x rays are only required when specified in the written agreement between Aequor and its clients.
-Applicants with positive TB results must also complete a TB questionnaire upon hire and annually thereafter when specified in the written agreement between Aequor and its clients.

-- Vaccinations: are only required when specified in the written agreement between Aequor and its clients.
-If required the applicant will Submit proof of exposure to or immunization to Rubella, Rubeola, mumps, and Varicella zoster. - Drug Test: are only required when specified in the written agreement between Aequor and its clients.
-If required the applicant will submit a drug screen that may screen any or all of the following: amphetamines, barbiturates, benzodiazepines, cannabinoids, cocaine, meperidine, Methadone, Opiates, Phencyclidine, Propoxphene - Hepatitis B: are only required when specified in the written agreement between Aequor and its clients.
-Must provide proof of vaccination to Hepatitis B or sign waiver/declination.
-The Hepatitis B vaccine and vaccination series shall be made available at no cost to all employees.
-Employees shall not receive the vaccination if they have previously received the Hepatitis B vaccination series or have antibody resting which reveals the employee is immune or for whom the vaccine is contraindicated for medical reasons.
+One clear chest x-ray is required for individuals following a positive skin test or documented history of positive skin test, repeat chest X rays thereafter every 5 years or as indicated in the written agreement between Attentive Nurse Staffing and its clients.
+Applicants with positive TB results must also complete a TB questionnaire upon hire and annually. - Vaccinations: Applicants are required to submit proof of exposure/immunization to Rubella, Rubeola, mumps, and Varicella zoster or sign a waiver/declination.
+Vaccinations are required for facilities with potentially age-related patients. - Drug Test: The applicant will submit to a drug screen that may screen any or all of the following: amphetamines, barbiturates, benzodiazepines, cannabinoids, cocaine, meperidine, Methadone, Opiates, Phencyclidine, Propoxphene. - Hepatitis B: Applicants must provide proof of vaccination to Hepatitis B or sign a waiver/declination.
+The Hepatitis B vaccine and vaccination series shall be made available at no cost to all Employees.
+Employees shall not receive the vaccination if they have previously received the Hepatitis B vaccination series or have antibody resting which reveals the Employee is immune or for whom the vaccine is contraindicated for medical reasons.